TITLE Academic Advisor-Marketing and Recruitment Specialist

 3. Meets with prospective students on an individual basis throughout the year.

-4. Serves as the HRA advisor for Student Orientation and Registration (SOAR) every summer, conducting both the advising session for students and parents and conducting individual academic advising.
+4. Serves as the Hospitality Leadership advisor for Student Orientation and Registration (SOAR) every summer, conducting both the advising session for students and parents and conducting individual academic advising.

-5. Contributes to regional and local awareness of the Hospitality and Restaurant Administration department by making at least ten informational presentations that are preapproved by the department head each academic year, along with the Student Ambassadors, to high schools and community colleges.
+5. Contributes to regional and local awareness of the Department of Hospitality Leadership by making at least ten informational presentations that are preapproved by the department head each academic year, along with the Student Ambassadors, to high schools and community colleges.

 6. Represents the department at various all-campus fairs and recruiting events including, but not limited to, the Majors Fair, New Student Festival, Spring and Fall Showcases.